jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```

 ## Install packages
-Nextcloud currently recommends PHP 8.2 but Ubuntu 22.04 comes with PHP8.1.
-I think it is easier to use a slightly outdated PHP version, than to add Ondrejs PHP repositories.
+Nextcloud currently recommends PHP 8.2 but Ubuntu 22.04 comes with PHP 8.1.
+I think it is easier to use a slightly outdated PHP version than to add PHP repositories.
 We install all the software that is needed plus some optional software so we won't get warnings in the Nextcloud Admin Center.

 ```bash